 While the group’s previous material, fueled by hazy chamber-folk melodies and spectral strings, reached inwards, Foxtails Brigade detonates their sound in all directions.
 The collective of Bay Area artists' “fully realized” lineup employs a vast kaleidoscope of peculiar percussion and newfound synthesizers alongside Patzner’s cinematic arrangements and Weinbach’s distinct guitar figures.
 Working with producer Saltzman, Foxtails Brigade celebrates a newfound sense of directness and clarity without sacrificing an ounce of intricacy.
 Like everything the band accomplishes on their self-titled record, it’s defiant yet wounded, sweet yet fierce; the sound of underdogs who won’t go away quietly.
 If we’re sinking, Foxtails Brigade tells us, then let’s explode into fireworks.

 Foxtails Brigade is also out now in Japan on Rallye, and is currently streaming in full on Baeble.

 In the wake of their 2016 STLP release, the band completed a PCNW, So-Cal and South/Mid-West U.S. run as well as a spring tour in France opening for Emily Jane White.
 Following that they embarked on a 3-month East Coast and Europe tour opening for and playing in Emily Jane White's band again.
-They're currently gearing up for a 2-week west coast run starting July 20th 2017.
+They're currently working on their next record and planning a Pacific North West jaunt this summer 2018.

 "['We Are Not Ourselves' is] modern day Grimms' fairytale of a doppelganger's ability to dupe even those closest to you, complementing the song's orchestral pop peppered with flashes of yelping and chaos." -Billboard